GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - **Public (unregistered users)**: Cannot save calculations, must create an account
 - **Free registered user**: Can save maximum of 1 calculation.
 They should be informed of this wherever necessary.
 Encouraged to buy basic membership or delete existing calculation to save a new one.
 - **Basic tier** ($9/month): Can save unlimited calculations
-- **Premium tier** ($29/month): Can save unlimited calculations plus access to notes, comments, marketing control, affordability estimator, rent vs buy analysis, and closing cost presets
+- **Premium tier** ($29/month): Can save unlimited calculations plus access to notes, comments, marketing control, affordability estimator, and closing cost presets

 ### Save Limit Implementation
 - Server-side validation in database trigger function